ChristopherCochet/Market-Basket-Analysis/index.md

   # 4. Providing Insights and Identifying Customer Purchase Patterns using Market Basket Analysis

-  ## Which are the most purpolar items purchased ?
+  ## Which are the most popular items purchased ?
 Which are the least ?

   By far, bananas are the most popular product purchased, followed by Strawberries and Spinach